Sidney Abrahams Explained

 Term End:1939

-Sir Sidney Solomon Abrahams (11 February 1885 – 14 May 1957), nicknamed Solly, was a British Olympic athlete and 26th Chief Justice of Ceylon (Sri Lanka).
+Sir Sidney Solomon Abrahams (11 February 1885 – 14 May 1957), nicknamed Solly, was a British barrister, judge, and Olympic athlete.
+He served as Chief Justice of Ceylon and as a member of the Judicial Committee of the Privy Council.
 He was the older brother of famed Olympian Harold Abrahams.[1]

 Early life